bmatsuo/gutterd/README.md

 =============

 Gutterd is a deamon process.
-It demuxes .torrent files found in directories like your web browser's download directories and Dropbox.
+It demuxes .torrent files found in directories like your web browser's download directory and Dropbox directories.
 After analyzing their metadata, .torrent files are moved to different BitTorrent clients' watched directories.

 Documentation
 =============